DataKit25/Case-Studies/Google_DA_Capstone_ Cyclistic-Case-Study/Case_study_report.md

 SQL Query :  <a href="https://github.com/DataKit25/Case-Studies/blob/main/Google_DA_Capstone_%20Cyclistic-Case-Study/Data%20Exploration.sql">Data Exploration</a> <br>
 I decided to familiarise myself with the data, to make data cleaining as efficient and perfect as possible.

+Steps to understand the data I am working with:
+* Checking for the number of NULL values
+* Checking for duplicate values
+* Checking if there are any duplicate ***'ride_id'***
+* Checking for NULL values for specific columns:
+  * Start station name
+  * End station name
+  * Start station id
+  * End station id
+  * Start latitude and longitude
+  * End latitude and longitude
+* Checking for the various rideable types
+* Checking for how many rides lasted over a day and shortet than a minute.
+* Trip lengths
+* Counting the total number of 'members' and 'casual'
+* Average ride time **member_casual**